ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Gale/Crosswinds Tutorial.md

 ### Setting up the Game

-Now we break these up into 5 smaller steps:
+Now we can break these up into 5 smaller steps:

 1) First we __delete any clones__ left over from the last time the game was played.
 This is especially important if someone stopped the game without finishing.
 2) The we draw the __dots__ that make the game.